SERVIR/flood_mapping_intercomparison/README.md

 * Module 4: Product Access.
 This module will access the MCDWD, VFM, GFM, DSWx-HLS, and DSWX-S1 products (if they are available) for the region of interest during a single day of interest.
 * Module 5: Harmonization & Validation.
 This module will harmonize all available products to a single classification schema.
 * Module 6: Sampling Design: This module will distribute sample points that we will use to validate the flood products.
+* (Under Construction) Module 7 : Reference Data Collection: This module will teach you how to create a project in Collect Earth Online and collect points
+* Module 8: Accuracy Assessment.
+This module will calculate accuracy statistics of each flood product.

   For a full overview of these products, including the products full names, documentation, spatial extent/resolution, temporal extent/resolution, latency, and more, please see the spreadsheet called "flood_product_info.csv" located in the main folder of this Github.
 The notebooks folder contains several Google Colaboratory notebooks that will allow you to replicate our workflow.